codeverything/elegantcss/README.md

 ## Getting started:

-There are a couple ways to download Elegant-UI:
+There are a couple ways to download Elegant-CSS:
 - Clone the repo: `git clone https://github.com/codeverything/elegantcss.git` (Note: this is under development)